sewenew/redis-plus-plus/README.md

 `Redis` class maintains a connection pool to Redis server.
 If the connection is broken, `Redis` reconnects to Redis server automatically.

-You can initialize a `Redis` instance with [ConnectionOptions](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/connection.h#L40) and [ConnectionPoolOptions](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/connection_pool.h#L30). `ConnectionOptions` specifies options for connection to Redis server, and `ConnectionPoolOptions` specifies options for conneciton pool. `ConnectionPoolOptions` is optional.
+You can initialize a `Redis` instance with `ConnectionOptions` and `ConnectionPoolOptions`. `ConnectionOptions` specifies options for connection to Redis server, and `ConnectionPoolOptions` specifies options for conneciton pool. `ConnectionPoolOptions` is optional.
 If not specified, `Redis` maintains a single connection to Redis server.

 ```
 ConnectionOptions connection_options;